Van Buren County Schools

 Van Buren County Schools is a school district headquartered in Spencer, Tennessee.
 It serves Van Buren County and operates two schools: Spencer Elementary School and Van Buren County High School.

+History

 Van Buren County High School had a previous building used until 1939.
 The school board planned the development and construction of the current school building on September 10, 1936.
 The school board paid $309 for a 103 acre plot for the school and volunteers removed the trees.
 The school board paid an additional $20,000 to have the building constructed.
 In fall 1940 the current building opened.
 In 1956 the north side of the gymnasium had a dressing and stage area added on.
 Two new additions were installed to the current building in 1969 and 1974, the left and right wings, respectively.
 In 1985 a separate building for industrial arts was built.